Skip to the main content

 • Academic publishers

-Microbiologists with a B.Sc. degree may work as technologists in post-secondary, government, or industrial laboratories.
-An M.Sc. degree offers the possibility for professional work in the same laboratory.
-Those with a PhD have the option of doing research or teaching at a university.
-They can also manage hospital (clinical) diagnostic microbiology laboratories or advance to senior scientific appointments in government or industry.
+Microbiologists with a B.Sc. degree may work as technologists in post-secondary, government, or industrial labs.
+An M.Sc. degree offers the possibility of professional work in the same types of labs.
+Those with a PhD or MD have the option of leading research or teaching at a university.
+They can also manage a hospital (clinical) diagnostic microbiology lab or advance to a senior scientific appointment in government or industry.

 Contract work is becoming more common for microbiologists.